 - NSAIDs – your healthcare provider will usually recommend nonsteroidal anti-inflammatory medication to help with the pain and inflammation; most common ones are: ibuprofen or aspirin.
 Make sure you use correct dosage the doctor specified and take them with food since they may damage the lining of your stomach

 - Heat – heat is is good for relaxing tense muscles and breaking those tight muscle knots.
-You can place warmed towels on your back or opt-in for a heating pad (you can buy one at Amazon for under $20).
+You can place warmed towels on your back or opt-in for a heating pad.
 NOTE: do not apply heat if you notice swelling, heat is not usually helpful with infections, only muscle spasms

 - Self-massage – massaging yourself is tricky enough but when it comes to upper back, it is close to impossible.
 But you can use a tennis ball: place your ball on the floor and lie over it so that it presses the muscles of your upper back; then roll the ball gently over the tense muscles of your back.
 Alternatively, you can buy a back massager for breaking up knots in your back.
 One of the best ones on the market today is Body Back Buddy Trigger Point Massager!
 You can find out more about this weird looking device on Amazon.com if you Click Here

 Stretches and Exercises

 Before engaging in any stretches and exercises for rhomboid strain relief, you should consult your doctor.
 You need to determine your capabilities, severity of the injury and the best exercises for your specific condition.
 After that, you can employ the ones we outlined below:

 Upper Back Stretch: